Dubai: 26.45kg of marijuana hidden in onion shipments seized by Customs

-Dubai Customs seized 26.45kg of marijuana disguised in red onion shipments, the authority said on Wednesday.
+Dubai Customs seized 26.45kg of marijuana hidden in red onion shipments, the authority said on Wednesday.

 The authority conducted a thorough check on two different air freight shipments which arrived from an African country and recovered 14.85kg and 11.6kg respectively.